 We want students to focus on their internships and not on worrying about their finances.
 All students who enter the Kyoto internship program receive a stipend to cover their living expenses as well as having their accommodation provided either by the host organization or through arrangement by the center.
 Commuting costs are also covered.

 The Internship Coordinator works closely with students throughout the internship process, from initial application through to the end of the internship.
 The Kyoto staff is on hand to provide support where necessary, helping to solve any problems as well as to provide advice to students on how they can get the absolute most from their internship experience.
-The staff also takes students to meet their internship hosts in person at the start of their internship, and visits again halfway through to check on the progress being made.
+The staff also visits students halfway through to check on the progress being made.

 By the time students begin their summer internship, they need to have completed at least one or two years of Japanese language depending on their major classification, as follows: